-If you want to learn how go camping for the first time there is a lot to know, but don't worry -- it's not hard to be a happy camper.
-We were all beginners once, and I'm sure we each could share a funny anecdote about a campground mishap or two.
+If you want to learn how to go camping for the first time there is a lot to know, but don't worry -- it's not hard to be a happy camper.
+We were all beginners once, and expert campers could each could share a funny anecdote about a campground mishap or two.
 New campers sometimes learn things the hard way, and even experienced campers overlook things from time to time.
 Remember these common mistakes of new campers, and learn how to become a smart camper with the best advice and tips for your first time camping.

 01 of 10